mazwat/mazwat.github.io/oop-lm.md

 public  class  Player
 {
-	//Member variables can be referred to as  fields. public int health;
+	//Member variables can be referred to as  fields. private int health;
 	//Health is a basic property
 	public int Health
 	{
 		get
 		{
 			//Some other code
 		}
 		set
 		{